of Student Involvement & Leadership and Campus Recreation

 "I am excited to be here, and I am looking forward to helping students get the most out of their college experience."

-Marcy has been serving the Office of Multicultural Student Success as well as Student Involvement & Leadership for 2 years.
-She provides support to many campus events including Fountain Day, Danes After Dark, and the President’s and Spellman Awards Program.
+Marcy has been serving the Office of Intercultural Student Engagement as well as Student Involvement & Leadership for 2 years.
+She provides support to many campus events including Danes After Dark, and the President’s and Spellman Awards Program.
 She has become an invaluable member of our team.

 D. Ekow King

 D. Ekow King is a graduate of the University at Albany (BA ’90, MA ’95) Master of Arts Program in Africana Studies.
-He has served as a Residence Hall Director, Area Coordinator and Assistant Director for the Department of Residential Life at the University at Albany.
-An African Storyteller and Motivational Speaker, Mr. King has performed throughout NY State in that capacity.
+He has served as a Residence Hall Director, Area Coordinator, and Assistant Director for the Department of Residential Life at the University at Albany.
+An African storyteller and motivational speaker, Mr. King has performed throughout NY state in that capacity.
 He is a senior trainer for the National Coalition Building Institute, International (N.C.B.I.) a Washington, DC based organization which conducts leadership training throughout the world.
-He is a member of Men for Relationship Education and Change, (Men REACH) a group of university faculty and staff who conduct workshops on sexual harassment, assault and date rape on college campuses.
+He is a member of Men for Relationship Education and Change, (Men REACH) a group of university faculty and staff who conduct workshops on sexual harassment, assault, and date rape on college campuses.
 Mr. King is also an adjunct professor in the Liberal Arts and Science Dept. at SUNY Cobleskill, where he teaches Introduction to African Studies.
-He is currently the Director of Multicultural Student Success at the University at Albany.